 Stopping the illegal gold trade in Peru has proven to be nearly impossible.
 The gold ore is easily bought and sold by a network of middlemen, known as “acopiadores," who also provide false receipts, allowing large-scale buyers and export companies to buy the ore, which is then refined abroad.

-Six years ago, Peru’s illegal gold trade was estimated to be worth more than $3 billion dollars, and it has likely only grown since then.
+Six years ago, Peru’s illegal gold trade was estimated to be worth more than $3 billion, and it has likely only grown since then.

 Peru’s government has tried to toughen illegal mining laws, declaring it an organized crime activity, and it has attempted to formalize the industry, by offering incentives to illegal miners to register with the government.